 While unused meals do not carry over from week to week (or semester to semester), unused flex dollars do carry over until the end of May Term.
 If a student withdraws from Simpson no values will continue.
 Students already on a meal plan can purchase additional flex if necessary.
 These can be purchased from Sodexo's office in the Dining & Conferences Office behind the Kent Campus Center Information Desk.
-All or portions of board plans are not transferrable.
+All or portions of food plans are not transferrable.

-Students may change their board plans during the first four weeks of the semester by submitting a meal plan change through My Forms on SC Connect or contacting the front desk of Student Development.
+Students may change their food plans during the first two weeks of the semester by submitting a meal plan change through My Forms on SC Connect.
 Meal charges and flex dollars will be pro-rated to reflect the change.